Aviral-Kaushik/Zevon-Online-Shopping-App/README.md

 # Zevon-Online-Shopping-App
 Zevon is an E-commerce platform for shopping.
 This Application includes all the features that needs for an E-commerce application.

-But Zevon includes more features than any existing famous E-commerce platform.
+In this application, I have used firebase realtime database for handling the user data and used firebase cloud storage for storing images and videos of the user.

+I have used Kotlin as a backend langauage for developing this applicationa and used XML for making the UI of this application.

+In this application, I have also implemented animation for better user experience.

+In this application, a user can apply for becoming a seller and after becoming a selller the user can sell its own product on Zevon.

 ## Note
 This app is currently in under production phase.
 Currently, I am working on the development of its stable version.